brianhouse/art_and_code/units/1_coordinates/lecture.md

 As you can see, the anchors effectively constrain the curve—the more points, the tighter and more complex the curve can be.

 But why are the start and end points doubled, with two `curveVertex()`s with the same coordinates?
 This makes it easier to think about when we're just getting started.
 But the very first and very last `curveVertex()` define the initial slope of the curve—it's like a virtual anchor point to get things going.
 For now, however, doubling works fine.

+Processing will fill the shape by default, but you can always use `noFill()` or `noStroke()` to adjust the appearance as necessary.

 ## Saving an image